henkmet/mpdcontrol/README.md

 mpdcontrol
 ==========
-Control the Music Player Daemon according to its current state and depending on the type of file that is being played
+Automatically control the Music Player Daemon according to its current state and depending on the type of file that is being played.

 This application is designed to be executed by a window manager or another program, it can be used directly, but it makes little sense since there are